homothetyhk/RandomizerMod/README.md

     - Vengeful Spirit, Shade Soul
     - Desolate Dive, Descending Dark
     - Howling Wraiths, Abyss Shriek
+	- Fragile Heart, Unbreakable Heart, and likewise for the other fragile charms
 - Grimmchild has special behavior: collecting it automatically activates the Nightmare Lantern.
 Additionally, if Charms are randomized and Grimmkin Flames are not randomized, collecting Grimmchild gives the first 6 Grimmkin Flames.
 - The lifeblood door in Abyss opens if you enter the room with a single lifeblood mask.
 In logic, it requires a lifeblood charm.
 - The randomizer adds extra platforms to various places that prevent softlocks.
 For example, there are several platforms added to Ancient Basin to prevent having to quit-out after checking certain locations without vertical movement.
 These platforms may disappear once the player has sufficient abilities to no longer need them.